Security at the Alberta legislature will be stepped up following the shootings in Ottawa and Parliament Hill on Wednesday. Premier Jim Prentice said.

-Legislature staff confirmed earlier on Wednesday that public tours and unscheduled visits have been cancelled for the day.
-However, Prentice said there is no direct security threat at this time.
+Legislature staff confirmed earlier on Wednesday that public tours have been cancelled for the day.

 Alberta Justice Minister and Solicitor General Jonathan Denis said the legislature has “robust security” including armed sheriffs, security instruments and protocols with local police.